MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/enable-duplicate-detection-and-retrieve-duplicates.md

 ### Setup

 1. Checks for the current version of the org.
-1. The `Account` method creates some account records to retrieve duplicates.
+1. The `Account` method creates some account rows to retrieve duplicates.
-1. The `RetrieveDuplicateRequest` method retrieves the duplicate records.
+1. The `RetrieveDuplicateRequest` method retrieves the duplicate rows.
 1. The `EnableDuplicateDetectionForOrg` class enables duplicate detection for an organization.
 1. To enable duplicate detection set `IsDuplicateDetectionEnabled = true`.
 1. The `RetrieveEntityRequest` method retrieves the entity metadata.